 For Business to Consumer Clients and Contacts our lawful reason for processing your personal information will be “A contract with the individual” e.g. to supply goods and services you have requested.

 From time to time, our work for you may require us to pass your information to our third-party service providers, subcontractors and other associated organisations for the purposes of completing tasks and providing the Services to you on our behalf.
-However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the Services and we will review their privacy arrangements to ensure that they will their data privacy arrangement comply with our own requirements.
+However, when we use third party service providers, we disclose only the personal information that is necessary to deliver the Services and we will review their privacy arrangements to ensure that their data privacy arrangements comply with our own requirements.